STATISTICS

 - Popularly known as average.

-- Are descriptive statistics because a single no. describes a central value of a group of observations or individuals where this central value represents all the figures in a group of which it is a part.
+- Are descriptive statistics because of a single no. describes a central value of a group of observations or individuals where this central value represents all the figures in a group of which it is a part.

-- It is a short hand descriptive of a group of quantitative data obtained from a sample.
+- It is a shorthand descriptive of a group of quantitative data obtained from a sample.

 - It is more economical, easier, and meaningful to let one figure stand for a group than to remember all particular numbers in a group.

-- It is descriptive of a sample obtained in particular group of observations at a particular time in a particular way.
+- It is descriptive of a sample obtained in a particular group of observations at a particular time in a particular way.

-- It is also describes indirectly, but with some accuracy, the population from which the sample is drawn.
+- It also describes indirectly, but with some accuracy, the population from which the sample is drawn.

-- Arithmetic mean is frequently used measure of central tendency because it is subject to less error.
+- Arithmetic mean is a frequently used measure of central tendency because it is subject to less error.

 - It lends itself to algebraic manipulation.